google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Lavatools Javelin Pro Duo

-The Lavatools Javelin Pro Duo produces readings in only 2 to 3 seconds and works with all kinds of meat, sauces, and even baked goods.
+The Lavatools Javelin Pro Duo produces readings in only 2 to 3 seconds and works with all kinds of meat, sauces, and baked goods.

 It is equipped with a convenient magnet, so you can always have it quickly available by sticking it to the refrigerator.